 - 1. Before a command is issued, status register should be checked to ensure device is ready for the intended operation. - 2.
-When incorrect command is inputted to this device, this device becomes standby mode and keeps the standby mode until next CS# falling edge.
-In standby mode, SO pin of this device should be High-Z. - 3.
-When correct command is inputted to this device, this device becomes active mode and keeps the active mode until next CS# rising edge. - 4.
+When an incorrect command is written to this device, it enters standby mode and stays in standby mode until the next CS# falling edge.
+In standby mode, This device's SO pin should be High-Z. - 3.
+When a correct command is written to this device, it enters active mode and stays in active mode until the next CS# rising edge. - 4.
 Input data is latched on the rising edge of Serial Clock (SCLK) and data shifts out on the falling edge of SCLK.
 The difference of Serial mode 0 and mode 3 is shown as "Figure 1.
 Serial Modes Supported". - 5.
 For the following instructions: RDID, RDSR, RDSCUR, READ, FAST_READ, 2READ, DREAD, 4READ, QREAD, W4READ, RDSFDP, RES, REMS, QPIID, RDDPB, RDSPB, RDLR, RDCR the shifted-in instruction sequence is followed by a data-out sequence.
 After any bit of data being shifted out, the CS# can be high.
 For the following instructions: WREN, WRDI, WRSR, SE, BE32K, BE, CE, PP, 4PP, DP, ENSO, EXSO, WRSCUR, WPSEL, GBLK, GBULK, SUSPEND, RESUME, NOP, RSTEN, RST, EQIO, RSTQIO the CS# must go high exactly at the byte boundary; otherwise, the instruction will be rejected and not executed. - 6.
-While a Write Status Register, Program, or Erase operation is in progress, access to the memory array is neglected and will not affect the current operation of Write Status Register, Program, Erase.
+While a Write Status Register, Program, or Erase operation is in progress, access to the memory array is ignored and will not affect the current operation of Write Status Register, Program, or Erase.